In a letter from H.K.H Prince Eugene to Richard Bergh, the prince gave the artist colony the name ‘l’ecole de Varbère’ (Varbergsskolan).

 Inspired by the Landscape of Halland and life in the coastal city, they created an atmospheric landscape painting that today is one of the most important for the period and which is an important part of Swedish art history.
 After their time in Varberg, the three artists moved to Stockholm.

 Richard Bergh (1858–1920) was born in Stockholm, the son of an artist and professor.
 He came to Varberg with his second wife Gerda and three young children.
-Here he worked mainly with the large symbolist painting “The Knight and the Virgin”, where the locals acted models.
+Here he worked mainly with the large symbolist painting “The Knight and the Maiden”, where the locals acted models.
 In addition to his landscape painting, he is known for his many portraits.
 He wrote books and became a hired exhibition curator and eventually director of the National Museum in 1915.

 Nils Kreuger (1858–1930) was born in Kalmar, the son of a shipowner.
-He settled in Varberg already in 1887 with his wife Bertha and their daughter.
+He settled in Varberg as early as 1887 with his wife Bertha and their daughter.
 The first paintings from Varberg are in an Impressionist style with studies from the city, the sea and the countryside.
 Nils Kreuger is best known for his landscape paintings with animals.
 After moving to Stockholm, Nils Kreuger returned to Varberg during several summers.
 In the exhibition we can follow his development as an artist for a twenty-year period until 1909.